craigbarnes/dte/docs/dte-syntax.md

 ## Default actions

-The last command of every state must be a default action.
-It is an unconditional jump.
+The last command of every [`state`] must be a default action.
+It represents an unconditional jump to a _destination_ state.

+As with [conditionals], the special _destination_ state `this` can be used to re-enter the current state.

 ### **eat** _destination_ [_emit-name_]